TheZaf/Youtubeclone-project/README.txt

 > JavaScript: For interactive components and dynamic functionalities.

--Usage
+-USAGE
-The "I am Cloned" website is intended for educational purposes only.
-As a user, you can use this project to:
+The Website I am Cloned is intended for educational purposes only.

 Study and analyze the source code to understand various web development techniques and best practices.
 Explore responsive design principles and how they are implemented to create a mobile-friendly user interface.